MarinGr/todo-list/README.md

 # To Do List

-Simple Todo List built with vanilla JS.
+Simple To Do List built with vanilla JS.